Information privacy: Financial

-By converting data into a non-readable format, encryption prevents unauthorized access.
-At present, common encryption technologies include AES and RSA.
-Use data encryption so that only users with decryption keys can access the data.

 Internet

 The ability to control the information one reveals about oneself over the internet and who can access that information has become a growing concern.
 These concerns include whether email can be stored or read by third parties without consent or whether third parties can continue to track the websites that someone visited.
 Another concern is whether websites one visits can collect, store, and possibly share personally identifiable information about users.

 The advent of various search engines and the use of data mining created a capability for data about individuals to be collected and combined from a wide variety of sources very easily.
 AI facilitated creating inferential information about individuals and groups based on such enormous amounts of collected data, transforming the information economy.

 The FTC has provided a set of guidelines that represent widely accepted concepts concerning fair information practices in an electronic marketplace, called the Fair Information Practice Principles.
 But these have been critiqued for their insufficiency in the context of AI-enabled inferential information.

 On the internet many users give away a lot of information about themselves: unencrypted emails can be read by the administrators of an e-mail server if the connection is not encrypted (no TLS), and also the internet service provider and other parties sniffing the network traffic of that connection are able to know the contents.

 The same applies to any kind of traffic generated on the Internet, including web browsing, instant messaging, and others.

 In order not to give away too much personal information, emails can be encrypted and browsing of webpages as well as other online activities can be done anonymously via anonymizers, or by open source distributed anonymizers, so-called mix networks.

 Nym and I2P are examples of well-known mix nets.

+With social media and e-commerce sites being used more frequently, there are more potential openings for stealing consumer's data.
+Companies can see which types of products consumers like to purchase and can use targeted ads to try to make people purchase more items thinking that this is what they will want to purchase.
+However, sometimes this type of data is used without explicit consent.